-• Data that do not meet "completeness guidelines" developed for Section 305(b) reporting: In order to improve the accuracy of water quality assessments, lowa DNR has identified "data completeness guidelines" for using results of routine water quality monitoring for Section 305(b) reporting (Table 5).
+- Data that do not meet "completeness guidelines" developed for Section 305(b) reporting: In order to improve the accuracy of water quality assessments, Iowa DNR has identified "data completeness guidelines" for using results of routine water quality monitoring for Section 305(b) reporting (Table 5).
 These guidelines identify the numbers of samples needed for water quality assessments that can support Section 303(d) listings (i.e., monitored assessments).
-These guidelines also identify assessments appropriate only for Section 305(b) report and are designed to improve-within the constraints of (1) resources available for monitoring and (2) the designs of existing monitoring networks-the accuracy of Section 305(b) water quality assessments.
-The improvement in assessment accuracy increases the confidence with which waterbodies are added to lowa's Section 303(d) list.
-Although lowa DNR ambient water quality monitoring networks and networks of other agencies are designed to produce sufficient data to meet lowa's "completeness guidelines," not all monitoring networks are so-designed.
+These guidelines also identify assessments appropriate only for Section 305(b) reporting (i.e., evaluated assessments).
+These criteria were first developed for Iowa's 1990 Section 305(b) report and are designed to improve-within the constraints of (1) resources available for monitoring and (2) the designs of existing monitoring networks-the accuracy of Section 305(b) water quality assessments.
+The improvement in assessment accuracy increases the confidence with which waterbodies are added to Iowa's Section 303(d) list.
+Although Iowa DNR ambient water quality monitoring networks and networks of other agencies are designed to produce sufficient data to meet Iowa's "completeness guidelines," not all monitoring networks are so-designed.
 Thus, the use of these guidelines will eliminate certain data from consideration for Section 303(d) listing.
-Any waterbodies assessed as "impaired" only on the basis of incomplete data, however, will be placed in IR Subcategory 3b and will be added to the state list of waters in need of further investigation (WINOFI list) as provided for in Iowa's credible data law.
+Any waterbodies assessed as "impaired" only on the basis of incomplete data, however, will be placed in IR Subcategory 3b and will be added to the WINOFI list as provided for in Iowa's credible data law. - Results of volunteer monitoring that do not meet requirements specified in Iowa's credible data legislation and/or Section 305(b) data completeness guidelines: Results from volunteer monitoring can only be used for